unseenservant/Book-of-Nede/wiki/History/DungeonMaster_Versions/The Curse and Venecus.md

+# The Curse of Venecus

+## The Afterlife at the Beginning

 In the most ancient days when a mortal passed it's spirit would depart from its body and enter **Aithzonthan** or the **Halls of the Dead**; a plane of endless caverns and twisting passageways.
 The Gods of the time before the Age of the Powers would send their emissaries into the caverns and guide the departed souls into their eternal resting places.

 When the Gods Before were undone, and The Powers took their place -- they kept to the same system.
 Mortals who died, would have their souls shephereded out of the caverns and into their final rest not according to their deeds in life, but The Powers inferior assessment of the souls' character upon discovery.